Behaviour

 Every demand you drop frees capacity for the ones that matter.
 Your triage will look different from anyone else's — that's the point.

-The practical approach is sorting demands into categories and being honest about which ones actually matter:
+The practical approach is sorting demands into categories:

 • Things that genuinely matter.
 Safety.
 Medication if applicable.
-Basic hygiene at some point during the day (not necessarily on a schedule).
+Basic hygiene at some point during the day.
 These you protect, though you can still be creative about how they happen.

 • Things that matter but can flex.
 Getting dressed (can they wear yesterday's clothes? can they dress after breakfast instead of before?).
 Eating meals (can they eat on the sofa? can snacks replace a formal meal on hard days?).
 Homework (can you negotiate timing with the school?).
 These you keep but adjust the conditions.

 • Things that feel like they matter but actually don't.
 Matching socks.
 Eating at the table every single time.
 Saying please to the postman.
 Brushing hair before school.
-Having a tidy bedroom by adult standards.
 These you quietly drop, and nobody is harmed.

-Every demand you remove from the day is capacity you're freeing up for the demands that genuinely matter.
+Every demand you remove from the day frees up capacity for the demands that genuinely matter.
 During school term, when the demand load is highest, you triage harder.
-During holidays, when the bucket is less full, more demands become manageable and you can gently reintroduce some.
+During holidays, when the bucket is less full, more demands become manageable.

 Ross Greene's philosophy of "kids do well if they can" is the best anchor I've found for this.
 If your child isn't meeting an expectation, it's because they lack the skill or the capacity right now.
-The problem isn't motivation.
-The problem is that the demand exceeds the child's current resources, whether that's executive function, sensory tolerance, emotional regulation, or just the sheer volume of other demands they've already absorbed that day.
+The demand exceeds the child's current resources, whether that's executive function, sensory tolerance, emotional regulation, or just the sheer volume of other demands they've already absorbed that day.

 When a low demand approach helps most